ru-garcia/TidyData/CodeBook.md

 Dataset: average_measures.txt
 Description: contains the average of each variable in measures.txt, by subject and activity.
-Subject, group (test or train), and activity were added so that each row of measurements could be identified and used for future analysis.
+Subject (subject id), group (test or train), and activity (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING) variables were added so that each row of measurements could be identified and used for future analysis.
+All other variables are numeric and contain mean and std calculations performed in R after grouping data for each unqiue subject and activity combination.

 Variables:
 =================